Pete-Andrew/portfolio_three/README.md

 ## Notes

-For some reason this project opens in the wrong folder, run 'cd portfolio_three' to enter correct folder Then 'npm run dev'
+For some reason this project opens in the wrong folder, run 'cd portfolio_three' in the terminal to enter correct folder Then 'npm run dev'

 How to make this tutorial: